girishkathireddy/LPR-Vehicle-Tracking/README.md

 ```
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+To run the project succesfully you need to place your Google Maps API Key at app.module.ts

 ## Development server

 Run `npm install` followed by `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.